ZhanYang-nwpu/SAVG/README.md

   }
 ```

+## 🙏Acknowledgments
+Our UAV-SVG is constructed based on the [WebUAV-3M](https://github.com/983632847/WebUAV-3M?tab=readme-ov-file#dataset-download) aerial video object tracking dataset.
+We thank to the authors for releasing the dataset.
+I would like to thank Xiong zhitong and Yuan yuan for helping the manuscript.

 ## License
 Licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) for Non-commercial use only.
 Any commercial use should get formal permission first.